iodigital-com/io-technology/data/blog/convention-over-configuration-with-redwoodjs.md

 </Router>
 ```

-To controlling access to GraphQL queries and mutations you pass the roles as an argument to the `requireAuth()` directive:
+To control access to GraphQL queries and mutations you pass the roles as an argument to the `requireAuth()` directive:

 ```graphql
 type Mutation {